London Fog Cake with Earl Grey Buttercream

 Earl Grey Buttercream:

-- 2 cups (4 sticks/450 grams) unsalted butter, at room temperature
+- 2 cups (16 oz; 450g; 4 sticks) unsalted butter room temperature

-- 1/4 cup (12 grams) loose Earl Grey tea
+- ¼ cup (12g) loose Earl Grey tea leaves

-- 1/2 cup + 2 tablespoons (150 ml) large egg whites
+- ½ cup + 2 tablespoons (150 mL) large egg whites

-- 1 and 1/2 teaspoons vanilla bean paste
+- 1½ teaspoons vanilla bean paste

-For the Cake:
+Prepare the Cake:

 - Sift together the flour, cocoa powder, baking powder, baking soda, and salt and set aside .